 Career & Active Income

 Spending less helps and serves as great defense.
-But it also helps to earn more money, or to play offense.
+But it also helps to play offense by earning more money.

 Your goal in building wealth is to grow the gap between what you earn and what you spend.
 Ideally, you want to spread that gap wider in both directions at once.